mjfusa/Samples/electron/getstarted/readme.md

 ## Package the app for Sideloading

-Sideloading is useful to provide a side-loadable package to testers and others to provide you feedback on your app.
+Sideloading refers to installing an app directly from its package (APPX or MSIX) as opposed to installing from the Microsoft Store.
+This way you can provide the package to testers and others for testing and feedback purposes.

-Create packages in Visual Studio:
+Create sideload packages in Visual Studio:
 1. Right click the **Packaging Project-Release** project.
 2. Select Store | Create App Packages | I want to create packages for sideloading.
 3. Check only **x86** and **x64** architectures.
 Suggested defaults below: